After suspensions, Angels rally for 4-3 win over White Sox - NewsBreak

 After suspensions, Angels rally for 4-3 win over White Sox

+ANAHEIM, Calif.
+(AP) — The Los Angeles Angels found out they’ll pay a hefty price in suspensions for Sunday’s big brawl with Seattle.
+In the short term, though, it seems that’s galvanized a struggling ballclub.

-Taylor Ward hit a go-ahead double in the seventh inning, Noah Syndergaard snapped a four-game losing streak and the Los Angeles Angels rallied for a 4-3 victory over the Chicago White Sox on Monday night.
+Taylor Ward hit a go-ahead double in the seventh inning Monday night and the Angels rallied for a 4-3 victory over the Chicago White Sox.
+Not only was it Los Angeles’ second consecutive one-run win, it marked the first time in nearly five weeks the Halos won back-to-back home games.

+“It feels really nice,” said Brandon Marsh, who had three hits and a sliding catch in the sixth inning to rob Luis Robert of at least a single.
+“It shows the trust we have in the bullpen and all the starters.”

-Brandon Marsh added three hits for the Angels, who have won two straight home games for the first time in nearly five weeks.
-The Angels are 17-18 at The Big A this season but have won only five of the last 19 in their ballpark.
+Noah Syndergaard snapped his four-game losing streak and struck out seven for the Angels, who won for only the fifth time in their last 19 home games.

 Gavin Sheets had two hits for the White Sox, who have dropped five of six.
 Lucas Giolito pitched six solid innings but did not factor in the decision.